zhoujiawei3/RAUCA/README.md

 >
 > [neural renderer]: https://github.com/daniilidis-group/neural_renderer.git	"neural renderer"
 >
 > before you running the code, you must install the `neural renderer` python package.
-You can pull Wamg's implementation [here](https://github.com/winterwindwang/neural_renderer), which is slight different to daniilidis.
+You can pull Wang's implementation [here](https://github.com/winterwindwang/neural_renderer), which is slight different to daniilidis.

 Description of the code used for the experiment: